lhnguyen102/cuTAGI/docs/api/installations.rst

 Installation
 ============
-This section presents how to install
+This section presents how to install pyTAGI